GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2026-06-01-STP_elective_Mario.md

 <figcaption>An arrow changes colour: dopamine is released.</figcaption>
 </figure>

 I also really enjoyed the variety of meetings the CSC team held.
 Technical Tuesdays meetings featured updates on projects like OsteoAI and AutoSegCT as well as brainstorming exercises on launching new projects.
-I especially appreciated the retrospective section of a 10X Thursday meeting during which recent events were discussed, with a focus on hearing out concerns and improving how the team works; it’s something I’d love to introduce my future teams to.
+I especially appreciated the retrospective section of a fortnightly 10X meeting during which recent events were discussed, with a focus on hearing out concerns and improving how the team works; it’s something I’d love to introduce my future teams to.
 Not least, it ensures that everyone’s voice is heard (even anonymously).

 As a lifelong die-hard Tottenham F.C. fan, I never thought I’d be sitting in the home end of the Emirates stadium; but, for a CSC social, it was worth it.
 We watched Arsenal Women beat Leicester (and former Spurs captain Ashleigh Neville) 7-0 and had a great time away from our screens.